kxynos/embedded_hacking/frida/README.md

 export PATH=/home/<user>/.local/bin:$PATH
 ```

+## Create a binary and change the return value.

 Let's try to hack the following binary using Frida.
+Return values are used quite often in programming and therefore it is a good thing to learn first.

+First create a binary in Linux.

 Save the following into a file *testapp.c* :